pipfrosch/pipfrosch-jquery/readme.txt

 Please use the distribution from WordPress rather than from github.
 The version from WordPress is audited by more eyes than my github.

+== Versioning Scheme ==
+Versions use an `Major.Minor.Patch` scheme` using integers for each.
+Code in github may have a `pre` appended at the end to indicate is not a released version and should not be used on production systems.

+= Patch bump =
+`Patch` is incremented by one when a minor change is made, such as adding a new language to the translation support.
+Generally you can ignore upgrading this plugin when there is just a `Patch` bump.

+= Minor bump =
+`Minor` is incremented by one when a functional bug is fixed or when an update to jQuery or the jQuery Migrate plugin is made that is not a substantial jQuery change.
+When `Minor` is bumped, `Patch` will reset to `0`.
+Generally you should upgrade when `Minor` is bumped.

+= Major bump =

+`Major` will be incremented when there is an upgrade to jQuery that is significant in nature.
+Both `Minor` and `Patch` are reset to `0` when `Major` is bumped.

+Generally you should test an update to `Major` before updating on a production system just in case some of your jQuery code needs tweaks before deployment.

 == Frequently Asked Questions ==